srikanth-iyengar/karate-chop-debugger/README.md

 # 🥋 Karate Chop Debugger

-**An unofficial IntelliJ plugin** to **debug your Karate test cases** like never before.
+**An IntelliJ plugin** to **debug your Karate test cases** like never before.
 Say goodbye to cryptic console logs—step through your scenarios, inspect variables, and navigate through test files visually.

 > 📝 _This is an unofficial, community-developed plugin._